jrmanes/setget/INSTALLATION.md

 If you want to build the container and push it to your own registry, you have to update the vlaue in the `Makefile`, the variable:
 ```
 REGISTRY_NAME=<your-registry>
+# then run the following command, it will build the container and push it to your registry
+make docker_all
 ```

+*Remember to update image reference in the Helm values in `infra/setget/values.yaml`*

 ---